erikasy23/CmCt/README.md

 ## Ice sheet model data upload requirements

-The CmCt gravimetry notebook expects thickness data (lithk variable) for the comparison.

-At time of writing, the models MUST be defined on a rectangular X-Y grid in the ISMIP6 standard projected polar-stereographic space.
-(Note, NOT a lat-lon grid!)
-More information about ISMIP6, including information about the standard polar stereographic projection, can be found on the ISMIP6 wiki.
+The CmCt requires ice sheet model files to follow the ISMIP6 conventions for model output variables.
+Currently, the models MUST be defined on a rectangular X-Y grid in the ISMIP6 standard projected polar-stereographic space.
+Details on this can be found on the [ISMIP6 Wiki](https://theghub.org/groups/ismip6/wiki).

 ## Getting started (quickly)

+### Launch directly on CryoCloud JupyterHub
+If you have an account on [CryoCloud](https://cryointhecloud.com/), you can launch CmCt directly on their JupyterHub using this [link](https://hub.cryointhecloud.com/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FNASA-Cryospheric-Sciences-Laboratory%2FCmCt&urlpath=lab%2Ftree%2FCmCt%2Fnotebooks%2FIMBIE%2Fimbie_comparison.ipynb&branch=main).

+### Run CmCt locally
 To get started, clone this repository:
 ```
 git clone git@github.com:NASA-Cryospheric-Sciences-Laboratory/CmCt.git